LUKITA1416171822/The_Last_Of_Us_OOP_Project/README.md

 # The_Last_Of_Us_OOP_Project
-This is a university project for the OOP course it is a board version of the Last of us
+This is a university project for the OOP course it is a board version of the Last of us .
+All rights reserved for NaughtyDog